A 4,500-year-old trench has been discovered near the Stonehenge site.

 Tuy nhiên năm nay không có ai đến được Stonehenge vì lệnh cấm tụ tập do Covid-19 vẫn còn hiệu lực ở Anh

-However, this year no one was able to visit Stonehenge because the Covid-19 ban on gatherings is still in effect in the UK.
+However, no one was able to come to Stonehenge this year because the Covid-19 gathering ban is still in effect in England.

-According to existing research, scientists believe that the ancient Britons from the land that is now Anatolia (Türkiye) brought megalithic culture to the British Isles.
-In addition to Stonehenge, they also built settlements surrounded by earthen walls such as Skara Brae, Orkneys.
-Later, another group, coming from the steppes in the area of Ukraine to Kazakhstan today, arrived in Britain 4,500 years ago and occupied almost the entire island.
+According to existing research, scientists believe that the ancient Britons, originating from what is now Anatolia (Türkiye), brought megalithic culture to the British Isles.
+Besides Stonehenge, they also built settlements with earthen ramparts, such as at Skara Brae and the Orkneys.
+Later, another group, from the steppes of present-day Ukraine and Kazakhstan, arrived in Britain 4,500 years ago and occupied almost all of the islands.

-The work of a genetics team led by Professor David Reich, from Harvard Medical School in Cambridge, Massachusetts, suggests that up to 90% of the genes of the ancient Britons – the group that built Stonehenge – were replaced within just a few hundred years.
-However, it is thought that the stone structures continued to be used for religious purposes by ancient groups until the Bronze Age.
+The work of a genetic research team led by Professor David Reich of Harvard Medical School in Cambridge, Massachusetts, shows that up to 90% of the genes of the ancient Britons – the group that built Stonehenge – were replaced within just a few hundred years.
+However, some argue that the stone structures continued to be used by ancient populations for religious purposes until society transitioned to the Bronze Age.

 Stonehenge là địa điểm nổi tiếng, được UNESCO công nhận là Di sản Văn hóa Thế giới, nhưng nhiều câu hỏi về các khối đá lớn xếp thành vòng tròn này vẫn chưa có lời giải đáp

-Stonehenge is a famous site, recognized by UNESCO as a World Cultural Heritage, but many questions about these large circular stone blocks remain unanswered.
+Stonehenge is a famous site, recognized by UNESCO as a World Heritage Site, but many questions about these massive stones arranged in a circle remain unanswered.

-Archaeological estimates suggest that the first stones of Stonehenge may have been erected 5,000 years ago.
-It was then repaired by later generations, and the current stone circle was completed around 2,500 BC.
-The deep earthen trenches surrounding the nearby worship site only appeared around 4,000 years ago, indicating that settlement and the use of large stones for worship may have lasted for thousands of years.
-Some historical sources in Britain believe that Stonehenge was worshiped by the indigenous people until the Romans arrived in Britain in 55 BC.
+The Heritage website states that archaeological estimates reveal the first stones of Stonehenge may have been erected as far back as 5,000 years ago.
+It was subsequently repaired by later generations, and the circle of stones in its current form was completed around 2,500 BC.
+The deep moats surrounding the nearby shrine, however, only appeared around 4,000 years ago.
+This indicates that settlement and the use of large stones for worship may have lasted for thousands of years.
+Some historical sources in England believe that Stonehenge was worshipped by the indigenous people until the Roman conquest of Britain in 55 BC.